ShadowZarina/OOP-Notes/OOP-Introduction/Introduction.md

 Student { String name; int age; }
 Student s1 = new Student();
 ```

+## Attributes, Methods & Constructors

+### Attributes
+- Variables declared inside a class that hold an object's internal state (eg. name, age, gpa)

+### Methods
+- Functions defined inside a class that dictate what actions/behaviors an object can perform (eg. study())

+### Constructors
+- Special initialization routines executed automatically when an object is instantiated via new

 # III.
 The Four Pillars of OOP
 The foundational design principles required for building robust, modular, and maintainable software systems.